-Because of limited space at the venue of Courtyard Sacramento Midtown, the workshop can only allow 100 registrants, unless spacing issues change.
+Because of limited space at the venue of the Courtyard by Marriott Sacramento Midtown, the workshop can only allow 100 registrants, unless spacing issues change.
 For this reason, we encourage you to book sooner rather than later.

 Are spaces still available?
 Yes, we still have spaces available.
 We will announce RIGHT HERE, at this point on this web page, when all spaces are taken.
 If you do not see a note right here saying how all spaces are booked, then yes, we still have room, and you are encouraged to register.